 In order to maintain good standing in the program, students must earn at least a 2.00 grade point average in specified courses required for completion of the major.
 They must also display the ability to practice within accepted ethical guidelines for professional social work consistent with those outlined in the most recent version of the Code of Ethics of the National Association of Social Workers.
 The Social Work Practice Violations found in the Student Handbook of the Social Work Program includes circumstances in which progress in a field placement and/or the major may be interrupted or terminated.

-Admission to foundation and advanced field courses is arranged through the Field Coordinator.
+Admission to foundation and advanced field courses is arranged through the Director of Field Education.
 This is done the term prior to the student enrolling in the field courses.
-Appropriate forms and information are distributed to eligible students by the Field Coordinator.
-Except by special permission from the program, no student on provisional acceptance will be accepted into either foundation or advanced field instruction.
+Appropriate forms and information are distributed to eligible students by the field director.
+Except by special permission from the program, no student on provisional acceptance will be accepted into advanced field instruction.

 Because the practice of social work involves a public trust, social workers in professional practice are held to high standards.
 They are expected to conduct themselves in ways that demonstrate collegial respect and that put their client’s interests first.
 Professional social workers are to act in accordance with accepted ethical standards (currently as articulated in the NASW Code of Ethics) and can be subject to sanctions if violations occur.

 In light of this, social work majors at Mount Mercy will be held to high academic standards and their attitudes and actions are expected to be consistent with professional standards.
 Course material includes the study of the NASW Code.
 Materials for foundation and advanced field instruction identify professional standards and what the faculty considers to be violations of those standards.
 Those materials also include circumstances in which progress through the field placement and/or the major may be interrupted or terminated.
 The Social Work Student Handbook and the foundation and advanced field instruction manuals contain information pertinent to this.